Mixed-configuration approximation for multiorbital systems out of equilibrium: Results

 \subsection{Benchmarks - Two-orbital impurity models at equilibrium}

 Given that QMC is accurate at equilibrium, we hereby benchmark our MCA-AMEA against it for selected multi-orbital equilibrium impurity models.
-As QMC solver, we use continuous time quantum Monte Carlo in the hybridisation expansion~\cite{we.co.06} as implemented in the TRIQS/CTHYB package~\cite{pa.fe.15,triqscthyb}, codes and scripts are available on the research data server of TU Graz~\cite{data}.
+As QMC solver, we use continuous time quantum Monte Carlo in the hybridisation expansion~\cite{we.co.06} as implemented in the TRIQS/CTHYB package~\cite{pa.fe.15,triqscthyb}.